nicolle-chm/nicolle-chm.github.io/_pages/curriculum-vitae.md

   <br>
     *Relevant Modules* |
   <br>
-  * Presently belonging to the top 10% of my class.
+  * Presently belonging to the top 10% of my class. <br>
-  * Completing a 15-week full-time Data Science bootcamp with a partial scholarship from the MIT PE.
+  * Completing a 15-week full-time Data Science bootcamp with a partial scholarship from the MIT PE. <br>
-  * Build industry-valued skills, knowledge, and business-relevant technologies such as Python, Data Analysis & Visualization, Machine Learning, Time series Analysis, Random Forest, Recommendation Systems and Deep Learning.
+  * Build industry-valued skills, knowledge, and business-relevant technologies such as Python, Data Analysis & Visualization, Machine Learning, Time series Analysis, Random Forest, Recommendation Systems and Deep Learning. <br>
-  * Applied intricate statistical methodologies in real-world scenarios.
+  * Applied intricate statistical methodologies in real-world scenarios. <br>

 </p>